Japanese star Hana Kimura likely took her own life after relentless trolling. One man who targeted her was just fined $81.

-Before her death, the 22 year-old described on Twitter the frequent online bullying she experienced and alluded to self-harm.
+Before her death, the 22-year-old described on Twitter the frequent online bullying she experienced and alluded to self-harm.
 She told followers that she did not want to “be a human anymore.”
 Strangers would leave messages like: “Die, you’re disgusting, disappear.”

 The man, who has not been publicly identified but is reportedly in his 20s and living in the city of Osaka, posted a string of comments targeting the star, declaring she had an “awful personality,” and writing “when will you die?”
 According to Japanese media he has apologized to the star’s family.

-In “Terrace House Tokyo,” which started in 2012 and has since been axed, six young people move into a house and are analyzed intensely by studio commentators and viewers as they go about their daily lives without a script.
+In “Terrace House: Tokyo,” which started in 2012 and has since been axed, six young people move into a house and are analyzed intensely by studio commentators and viewers as they go about their daily lives without a script.

 According to reports, the hate targeting of the star increased after she was involved in an on-screen argument with a roommate during the 2019-2020 series.